rlrs/ml-deployment-examples/mnist-triton/README.md

 ## Try the model
 To use the Triton API directly, `./client.sh` starts an interactive Triton SDK container.
 In this container, you can query the model like `./install/bin/image_client -m mnist <path_to_image>`.

-The website is served on port `8080`, which serves a static HTML file `static/index.html`.
+Alternatively, the website is served on port `8080`, which serves a static HTML file `static/index.html`.
 This page uses a bit of Javascript to communicate with the exposed FastAPI to run queries and retrieve responses.

 ## Serving with HTTP/2 and TLS
 Hypercorn will use HTTP/2 and TLS if you give it a private key and certificate